 The brochures don't mention these.
 The farmers do.

-Risk 3 — Regulatory ambiguity.
-A pond that receives direct pig manure falls into a regulatory grey zone.
-BFAR's aquaculture rules don't always interact cleanly with DA's livestock rules.
-DENR has stricter effluent standards for combined wastewater.
-Some LGUs require a buffer zone between piggery effluent and aquaculture water.
-Before building, confirm exactly which permits you need and what the effluent standards are — and budget for monitoring and compliance.
+Risk 4: regulatory ambiguity.
+A pond receiving direct pig manure sits in a grey zone between BFAR's aquaculture rules and DA's livestock rules, with DENR holding stricter effluent standards for combined wastewater.
+Some LGUs require a buffer between piggery effluent and aquaculture water.
+Confirm exactly which permits you need and what effluent standards apply before you build, and budget for monitoring and compliance.

-Risk 4 — Concentrated risk.
-A typhoon flood that overtops your dyke kills fish and contaminates the pig pens.
-An ASF outbreak that takes out the pig side also takes out the manure-fertilization for the pond.
-Drought lowers the pond and concentrates the manure load.
-Running both businesses on one piece of land concentrates several covariant risks.
+Risk 5: concentrated, covariant risk.
+A typhoon flood that overtops the dyke kills fish and contaminates the pens.
+An ASF outbreak that takes out the pig side also kills the pond's fertilization.
+Drought drops the water and concentrates the manure load.
+One piece of land, several risks that hit together.

 Bisaya / Cebuano